 Example (NP-complete) – Hamiltonian Cycle

 Now, to verify is a given sequence of vertices (v1, v2, v3, … vn ) forms a Hamiltonian cycle, we could check in polynomial time that the sequence contains each of the |V| vertices exactly once and form a cycle.
-However, no known polynomial time solution exists to check if a graph is a Hamiltonian graph.
+However, no known polynomial time solution exists to determine whether a graph contains a Hamiltonian cycle.

 Is P equal to NP?